Game Resort, Clays Club, And Event Center

 - Our Clays Club offers shooters a choice of two Sporting Clays Courses, one Super Sporting Course, 5 Stand and Practice Trap.
 We host regular registered shoots, major sporting events, leagues, and are a proud partner of the NSCA (National Sporting Clays Association).

-Longmeadow Game Resort, Clays Club, & Event Center has come to be know as one of Colorado’s most renowned hunting & shooting sports clubs as well as a premier lodge & event center.
+Longmeadow Game Resort, Clays Club, & Event Center has come to be known as one of the most renowned hunting & shooting sports clubs in the area as well as a premier Colorado lodge & event center.
 However, it wasn’t always that way.
 Longmeadow’s history is a fascinating and inspiring story that stretches back over a century, and one that will continue well into the future.

 Perhaps the name was prophetic—because after the dry years of the Great Depression and the Dust Bowl in the 1930s came the introduction of irrigation, and with it, the area became a flourishing farmland of rich green crops of corn, hay, wheat, barley, beans and sugar beets.